sisoje/swiftui-testing/README.md

 sh run.sh
 ```

-The script generates the Xcode project with XcodeGen, picks the first available iPhone simulator, and runs UI tests.
+The script generates the Xcode project with XcodeGen, picks the first available iPhone simulator, and runs tests.

 To test your own package, uncomment the `packages` section in `project.yml`.